LukeShortCloud/rootpages/src/virtualization/openstack.rst

          -e ~/templates/environments/deployed-server-pacemaker-environment.yaml \
          -r ~/templates/deployed-server/deployed-server-roles-data.yaml

+**Queens (Automatic)**

--  The deployment will pause on the creation of the Overcloud nodes.
+-  When using Queens without config-download, the deployment will pause on the creation of the Overcloud nodes.
+The Heat agent on the Overcloud nodes need to be registered for the deployment to continue.
+For new deployments only (not scaling), automatic detection of the Heat agents can be used.

    ::

       2019-01-01 12:00:00Z [overcloud.Compute.0.NovaCompute]: CREATE_IN_PROGRESS  state changed
       2019-01-01 12:00:01Z [overcloud.Controller.0.Controller]: CREATE_IN_PROGRESS  state changed

--  The Heat agents on the Overcloud nodes need to be registered for the deployment to continue.
-For new deployments only (not scaling), automatic detection of the Heat agents can be used.

    .. code-block:: sh